jamalahmedmaaz/RevolutBanking/README.md

 **Running the junit cases:**
-mvn clean install
+mvn clean test

 **Starting the server**
-mvn compile
+mvn exec:java -Dexec.mainClass="com.revolut.server.RevolutBankingSystem"

 The server will start at 8080.